University Codes of Misconduct

 Even the violation of roadway laws can result in a misdemeanor on a student’s part.

-While a Chandler lawyer may not be able to help students with their university-based sanctions, one may have the opportunity to defend against legal criminal charges in court.
+While a Gilbert lawyer may not be able to help students with their university-based sanctions, one may have the opportunity to defend against legal criminal charges in court.
 An experienced attorney could help a student understand the charges brought against them alongside the severity of the potential consequences affiliated with their case.

 Students who do not have a previous criminal record may face reduced consequences for the aforementioned behaviors.
 However, in most circumstances these violations can result in jail time and fines in addition to any sanctions the university wishes to level against the student in question.